Rigopiano avalanche: Response

 Due to harsh conditions that inhibited helicopters from flying, first responders had difficulty reaching the hotel.
 Large amounts of snow had fallen for several days prior to the accident, and fallen trees and rubble on the streets delayed the clearing of snow, so that the first rescuers arrived at the scene on skis at 04:30 on 19 January.
 They reported that the hotel had been buried under at least 4 m of snow, and that it could take days before they would know if there were any survivors.
 The rescue workers' base camp with ambulances was set up approximately 10 km away.
 Individuals from emergency services, civil protection, alpine rescue and volunteers including asylum seekers worked with technology to track body heat, phone signals and other data, and drones to locate victims.

 After two days, emergency personnel made contact with six survivors in an air pocket of the destroyed hotel and managed to rescue them.
 Five days after the avalanche, three puppies from the hotel's resident dogs were found and rescued by workers, and reunited with their parents, Lupo (Wolf) and Nuvola (Cloud) who had escaped and found shelter in the nearby village of Farindola.
 The puppies were regarded as a sign of hope, but officials warned that their survival did not mean that more human survivors would be found.

-Controversy

-There was criticism over the amount of time it took emergency services to respond to the accident.
-A survivor who had remained outside the hotel following the avalanche phoned for help, but allegedly Italian authorities did not at first believe that the accident had happened.
-Quintino Marcella, the owner of the restaurant L'Isola Felice in Silvi, received a call from the survivor and attempted to contact authorities on numerous occasions but was purportedly not taken seriously.
+There was criticism over the time it took emergency services to respond to the accident.
+A survivor who had remained outside the hotel following the avalanche phoned for help, but alleged that the authorities did not at first believe that the accident had happened.
+Quintino Marcella, the owner of a restaurant in Silvi, received a call from the survivor and attempted to contact authorities on numerous occasions but said that he was not taken seriously.
 On 23 January, local newspapers reported that prior to the avalanche, the owner of the hotel sent an email to local authorities expressing his concern for the hotel guests because they were panicking after the earthquakes.
 He had said that many were planning on spending the night outside the hotel in their cars.